Bug #2768

 Is my guess right?
 Can you make any tests to be sure that I did not break anything?
 I think I need some help here.

-Updated by dillon almost 9 years ago
+Updated by dillon over 9 years ago

 Well, I am still uncertain as to how this will effect the VFS cache.
 I've included a new patch that basically does what is suggested... sets VPFSROOT as long as obj_id is HAMMER_OBJID_ROOT.
 It appears to work in a quick test of a SLAVE.
 The slave does not appear to be frozen on the export-side.
 Note that the client-side mount will (should) be a snapshot of the SLAVE as-of when the mount is made, so the client will not see any updates the slave gets until it remounts it.
 Also, if the history related to the snapshot it does is deleted through normal hammer cleanups, the existing mount will become unstable.